Student Employment

 Holiday Schedule/Campus Closings

-Student work schedules follows the holiday/closing schedule for the University.
+Student work schedules follow the holiday/closing schedule for the University.
 Student employees are not paid for University holidays or closings.
+Students should not be scheduled to work on these days and would not receive additional pay above their normal hour rate if they are expected to work as an exception.

 During adverse weather conditions, student employees are advised to contact their departmental supervisor to determine whether the University will be open or closed.
 If open, employees will need to discuss whether reporting to work is required and/or possible based on weather conditions.
 Student employees are not paid for hours not worked during periods of adverse weather.